ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 New `non-finalized` blocks are commited as follows:

-#### `pub(super) fn queue_and_commit_non_finalized_blocks(&mut self, new: Arc<Block>) -> tokio::sync::broadcast::Receiver<block::Hash>`
+### `pub(super) fn queue_and_commit_non_finalized_blocks(&mut self, new: Arc<Block>) -> tokio::sync::oneshot::Receiver<block::Hash>`

+1. If a duplicate block hash exists in a non-finalized chain, or the finalized chain, it has already been successfully verified:
+     - create a new oneshot channel
+     - immediately send `Err(DuplicateBlockHash)` drop the sender
+     - return the reciever

-1. If a duplicate block exists in the queue:
+2. If a duplicate block hash exists in the queue:
      - Find the `QueuedBlock` for that existing duplicate block
-     - Create an extra receiver for the existing block, using `block.rsp_tx.subscribe`,
+     - create a new channel for the new request
-     - Drop the newly received duplicate block
-     - Return the extra receiver, so it can be used in the response future for the duplicate block request
+     - replace the old sender in `queued_block` with the new sender
+     - send `Err(DuplicateBlockHash)` through the old sender channel
+     - continue to use the new receiver

-2. Create a `QueuedBlock` for `block`:
+3. Else create a `QueuedBlock` for `block`:
-     - Create a `tokio::sync::broadcast` channel
+     - Create a `tokio::sync::oneshot` channel
-     - Use that channel to create a `QueuedBlock` for `block`.
+     - Use that channel to create a `QueuedBlock` for `block`

-3. If a duplicate block exists in a non-finalized chain, or the finalized chain, it has already been successfully verified:
-     - Broadcast `Ok(block.hash())` via `block.rsp_tx`, and return the receiver for the block's channel

-4. Add `block` to `self.queued_blocks`
+     - Add `block` to `self.queued_blocks`
+     - continue to use the new receiver

-5. If `block.header.previous_block_hash` is not present in the finalized or non-finalized state:
+4. If `block.header.previous_block_hash` is not present in the finalized or non-finalized state:
      - Return the receiver for the block's channel

-6. Else iteratively attempt to process queued blocks by their parent hash starting with `block.header.previous_block_hash`
+5. Else iteratively attempt to process queued blocks by their parent hash starting with `block.header.previous_block_hash`

-7. While there are recently commited parent hashes to process
+6. While there are recently commited parent hashes to process
     - Dequeue all blocks waiting on `parent` with `let queued_children = self.queued_blocks.dequeue_children(parent);`
     - for each queued `block`